Law of Russia: Constitutional laws (federal constitutional laws)

+A federal constitutional law is a type of federal regulatory legal act adopted in accordance with the Constitution of the Russian Federation on matters stipulated by the Constitution.
+It has greater legal force than a federal law (federal laws must not contradict federal constitutional laws), but less legal force than a law of the Russian Federation on a constitutional amendment.

 Statutes

-Statutes are the predominant legal source of Russian law, and may only be enacted through the legislative process.
-Codes are the basis for law on a matter, and they are usually supplemented with legislation to develop certain provisions.
-There are gaps in some of the codes, but even so the judges will find a basis for deciding the case in a given code.
-Codes are interpreted flexibly, and interpretation may be based on enumeration of "general principles" of the codes.
-General principles are usually articulated at the beginning of the codes in the first chapter to outline the reason for the legislation.
-Reasoning by analogy is also allowed.
+Statutes are the predominant legal source of Russian law and may only be enacted through the legislative process.
+Codes form the basis of law on a given matter and are usually supplemented by legislation to develop specific provisions.
+Although there are gaps in some codes, judges will find a basis for deciding a case within the relevant code.
+Codes are interpreted flexibly, and interpretation may be guided by the enumeration of 'general principles' set out in the codes.
+These general principles are usually articulated at the beginning of the codes, typically in the first chapter, to outline the purpose of the legislation.
+Reasoning by analogy is also permitted.

-The Civil Code of Russia is the "constitution" of the market economy, and is special in the hierarchy of codes, since it will supplant contradictory text in other codes.
-New codes and laws supersede old ones, unless a statute expressly preserves the old law.
+The Civil Code of Russia is regarded as the 'constitution' of the market economy and holds a special place in the hierarchy of codes, as it will supersede contradictory provisions in other codes.
+New codes and laws override older ones, unless a statute expressly preserves the old law.

-The Criminal Code of Russia (UGKRF, 63-ФЗ) is the penal statute.
-It lays out conduct impermissible in Russia.
-The first and most recent UGKRF came into force on 1 January 1997.
-On 8 January 1997, President Yeltsin signed the Criminal Correctional Code to regulate the conditions of the sentences.
+The Criminal Code of Russia (UGKRF, 63‑ФЗ) is the penal statute, which defines conduct that is impermissible in Russia.
+The first and current Criminal Code came into force on 1 January 1997.
+On 8 January 1997, President Yeltsin signed the Criminal Correctional Code to regulate the conditions of sentences.
 The new Criminal Code replaced the Soviet analogue of 1960.
-The main changes deal with economic crimes and property crimes.
+The main changes concern economic crimes and property crimes.

 Sub-laws

 Presidential decrees and directives

-The President has power to issue normative and non-normative decrees, provided they do not contravene the constitution and federal laws.
-"On the basis and for the sake of implementation of the Constitution of the Russian Federation, federal laws, normative decrees of the President of the Russian Federation" Government may also issue directives having "normative" character.
+The President has the power to issue normative and non‑normative decrees, provided they do not contravene the Constitution or federal laws.
+The Government may also issue directives of a 'normative' character, on the basis of and for the purpose of implementing the Constitution, federal laws, and normative decrees of the President.

 Agency regulations

-Agencies may enact regulations through their general competency, but these are limited to the extent of the constitution and relevant codes.
-If these limits are not strictly defined, then the president may use agencies to get around the legislative process.
-Consequently, agencies may have their powers limited by statutes.
-The Civil Code purposely authorizes supplementary rules by "statute" rather than the broader term "legislation" which could encompass other secondary law.
+Agencies may enact regulations through their general competency, but these are limited by the Constitution and relevant codes.
+If these limits are not strictly defined, the President may use agencies to circumvent the legislative process.
+Consequently, agencies may have their powers restricted by statutes.
+The Civil Code deliberately authorises supplementary rules by 'statute' rather than the broader term 'legislation', which could encompass other forms of secondary law.